craig-mulligan/selfPie/README.md

-# Basic Resin.io Node.js Project
+# Selfie app with resin.io's new device urls

 This sets up an express server on your raspberry pi with resin.io's new device urls.